-- New Structure Contributing to Historic District Existing Structure/Road Individually Eligible for the NRHP Interchange Total Acquisition New Frontage Road Historic District Boundary New Traffic Signal - a) Left turns for southbound traffic are handled through the loop ramp, and the auxiliary lane allows free-flow right turns for northbound traffic.
+- 2 Left turns for southbound traffic are handled through the loop ramp, and the auxiliary lane allows free-flow right turns for northbound traffic.
 The free-flow turn requires only a single lane to the intersection, resulting in a narrower footprint in the vicinity of historic properties. - Multi-lane intersection required for vehicle queuing at Wadsworth traffic signal has larger footprint and encroaches farther into Section 4(f) properties.
 Need for wider intersection (more lanes) and proper intersection geometry (perpendicular rather than skewed) pushes frontage road through properties. - Widening of Wadsworth to add northbound auxiliary merging lane for off-ramp requires acquisition of 5JF4536 regardless of frontage road configuration.